-The following topics describe the principles, version compatibility, and usage examples of Java REST Client of Elasticsearch.
-You can use Java REST Client to interact with Alibaba Cloud Elasticsearch and perform retrieval and analysis tasks.
+This topic describes the principles, version compatibility, and usage examples of Java clients for Elasticsearch.
+You can use a Java client to interact with Elasticsearch and perform retrieval and analytics tasks.

-Migrate existing code from Transport Client to Java REST Client
+Migrate existing code from Transport Client to a REST client

 Transport Client is a special client that was developed with the first version of Elasticsearch.
-It uses TCP to communicate with Elasticsearch, which causes incompatibilities when Transport Client communicates with Elasticsearch that does not match its version.
+It communicates with Elasticsearch over TCP.
+If it communicates with Elasticsearch of a version that does not match its version, incompatibility issues may occur.
 For more information, see Motivations around a new Java client.

-Java Low Level REST Client was released on the open-source Elasticsearch website in 2016.
-Java Low Level REST Client is based on the Apache HTTP client and allows communication with an Elasticsearch cluster of all versions over HTTP.
-Elasticsearch has released High Level REST Client based on Low Level REST Client.
+Elasticsearch released Java Low Level REST Client in 2016.
+Java Low Level REST Client is developed based on the Apache HTTP client and can communication with all versions of Elasticsearch clusters over HTTP.
+Elasticsearch also released High Level REST Client based on Low Level REST Client.

 client.transport.sniffto false.
 For more information, see Transport Client (5.x).

-- The synchronous methods return a response object.
+- The synchronous method returns a response object.

-- The asynchronous methods, whose names are suffixed with the async, require a listener parameter.
-The listener parameter notifies the target method to proceed when a response or error is received.
+- The asynchronous method, whose name is suffixed with async, requires a listener parameter.
+This parameter notifies the target method to proceed when a response or error is received.